Janine Tucker

 Janine Rene Tucker (née Kormanik) is an American lacrosse coach.
-As the head coach for the Johns Hopkins Blue Jays women's lacrosse team, Tucker is the all-time winningest coach at Johns Hopkins.
+As the head coach for the Johns Hopkins Blue Jays women's lacrosse team until her retirement in 2022, Tucker was the all-time winningest coach at Johns Hopkins.

 Early life and education

 Tucker was born to Stephen J. Kormanik and graduated from Loch Raven High School and Loyola University Maryland.
 During her time at Loyola, Tucker competed in lacrosse and field hockey, where she received numerous accolades including All-America, Ernest Lagna Award, and Most Valuable Player.
 In 1989, she was named the university's top female athlete and later inducted into their Hall of Fame.
 Tucker married John Russell Tucker Jr. in November 1989.
+They divorced in 2017.